 git submodule update --remote

-It's important to note that that when working with submodules, you shouldn't work on or commit your local version of the submodule repo.
+It's important to note that when working with submodules, you shouldn't work on or commit your local version of the submodule repo.
 If you made any changes locally, your version would now be out-of-sync with the submodule repo.

 You just want to treat a submodule as an entirely separate repo, but linked.
 This is much like code found in